A founder school for the AI era

 Gate 05 of 05

-This works best when there is no Plan B.
+This works best when you're all in.

 You made it.
 Now show me.

 Five gates down.
 This is the real application.
 Be direct.
 Be honest.
-Write like you talk.
-Not like you're pitching a VC.
+Write like you talk, not like you're pitching a VC.
 I read every single one of these myself.

 0 / 1,500